Published by: Swoon Reads

 Will the inevitable fallout turn her into a clickbait scandal (again)?
 Or will she find the strength to stand on her own?

-*ARC received in exchange for an honest review.
+*ARC received as a part of a blog tour.
 The thoughts are entirely my own and in no way biased.*